Masayuki Nakagomi: Playing career

 Nakagomi was born in Yamanashi Prefecture on August 17, 1967.
 After graduating from Nippon Sport Science University, he joined Toshiba in 1990.
-He played many matches from first season.
+He played many matches from his first season.
 In 1994, he moved to Japan Football League (JFL) club PJM Futures.
-He played all matches in 1994 season.
+He played all of the team’s matches in 1994 season.
 In 1995, he moved to JFL club Fukuoka Blux (later Avispa Fukuoka).
-He played as regular player and te club won the champions in 1995 and was promoted to J1 League from 1996.
-He retired end of 1997 season.
+He played as a regular player and the club won the championship in 1995 and was promoted to J1 League from 1996.
+He retired at the end of 1997 season.